nsinorov/SoftUniMainPath/Programming Fundamentals C#/Preparation for Mid Exam/Moving Target/README.md

 	Remove the target if it is shot.
 A target is considered shot when its value reaches 0.

 •	"Add {index} {value}"

-o	Insert a target with the received value at the received index if it exists. o	If not, print: "Invalid placement!"
+         Insert a target with the received value at the received index if it exists.
+         If not, print: "Invalid placement!"

 •	"Strike {index} {radius}"

-o	Remove the target at the given index and the ones before and after it depending on the radius. o	If any of the indices in the range is invalid, print: "Strike missed!" and skip this command.
+         Remove the target at the given index and the ones before and after it depending on the radius.
+         If any of the indices in the range is invalid, print: "Strike missed!" and skip this command.

  Example:  "Strike 2 2"
 	{radius}	{radius}	{strikeIndex}	{radius}	{radius}